 The Easter Flèche is unique in Audax terms in that it is ridden as a team event, and each team devises its own route.
-It is a 24-hour rides with the standard minimum Audax pace limit of 15kph, giving a minimum distance of 360km in the 24 hours.
-It is modelled on the Flèche Vélocio, which is administered by Audax Club Parisien.
+It is a 24-hour ride with the standard minimum Audax pace limit of 15kph, giving a minimum distance of 360km in the 24 hours.
+It is modelled on the Flèche Vélocio, and is administered by Audax Club Parisien.
 Traditionally they take place over the Easter weekend, except in far northern countries where there is likely to still be snow on the ground at that time of year.
-Traditionally also the routes of the Flèche in a given country or region meet at a common finishing point, the Flèches (Arrows) aiming at a single target.
+Traditionally also, the routes of the Flèche in a given country or region meet at a common finishing point, the Flèches (Arrows) aiming at a single target.
 2010 saw the inaugural running of the Flèche in Ireland, with Dublin as the finishing point.
-Other Finish points have been in Cork, Galway, Mullingar and Derry.
+Other Finish points have been in Cork, Galway, Mullingar, Derry and DunLaoghaire.

 The rules of the Flèche:

 1. Teams consist of 3 to 5 bikes (i.e. tandems count as one member of a team).

 2. If more than one team wishes to start from the same location, AND ride the same route, their start times must be staggered by a minimum of one hour.

 3. The minimum distance is 360km, measured as the shortest distance by road (excluding motorways) between the specified control points.
 The route should ideally be point-to-point.
 A loop is acceptable but an out-and-back route is not.
 No segment of road may be used more than once travelling in the same direction.